Seteco/Somorrostro/Home.md

 Metrics in netdata are organized in collections called **charts**.
 Charts are meaningful entities, they have a purpose, a scope.
 This makes netdata extremely useful for learning the underlying technologies, for understanding how things work and what is available.

 The organization of the dashboard is such to allow us quickly and easily search metrics affecting or affected by an event.
-Just center and zoom the event timeframe on a chart and scroll the dashboard top to bottom.
-You will be able to spot all the charts that have been influenced or have influence the event!
+Just center and zoom the event time frame on a chart, mark it (with ALT or CONTROL + area select), and scroll the dashboard top to bottom.
+You will be able to spot all the charts that have been influenced or have influence the event.
+Using the `my-netdata` menu to navigate between netdata servers maintains all these dashboard states, so you quickly analyze even multi-server performance issues.

 Netdata also supports real-time alarms.
 Netdata alarms can be setup on any metric or combination of metrics and can send notifications to: